johnsoh/Algorithms/README.md

 --Header // where all our .h files are
 --Source // where all our .cpp files are

+Java Setup
+Create new project as per normal
+Import the src folder into "src" in eclipse
+Right click project Run As > Run Configuration > Java Application.
+Select the main class

+Cpp Setup
+TODO

 Possible TODOs
 Synchornize cpp local file sys